vaishnavi2231/E-Commerce-Data-Analysis-Project/performance_tuning_report.md

 This query answers critical business questions:

-* Which sellers generate the highest revenue?
+* Which sellers bring in the most revenue?
 * Which sellers offer the best customer satisfaction?
-* Who delivers the fastest (lowest delay days)?
+* Who has the lowest delay days?
-* Who should be prioritized for marketplace ranking?
+* Marketplace ranking should be given to whom?

 ---